J-Term

 Max Enrollment: 20

-Description: Designers and planners know how to shape buildings, policies, and master plans—but are less often trained to navigate the hidden dynamics of power that determine what gets built.
-In this J-Term workshop, three Loeb Fellows and former elected officials—Natalia Rudiak (Pittsburgh, PA), Jeremiah Ellison (Minneapolis, MN), and Daniela Chacón Arias (Quito, Ecuador)—will introduce students to the realities of local governance, where negotiation and trust are as important as design skills.
-Through interactive sessions, students will learn stakeholder mapping, coalition-building, communication, and strategies for advancing urban projects—especially in polarized or resource-limited contexts.
+Designers and planners know how to shape buildings, policies, and master plans—but are less often trained to navigate the hidden dynamics of power that determine what gets built.
+In this workshop, Loeb Fellows and former elected officials—Natalia Rudiak (Pittsburgh, PA), Jeremiah Ellison (Minneapolis, MN), and Daniela Chacón Arias (Quito, Ecuador)—will introduce students to the realities of governance, where negotiation and trust are as important as design skills.
+Students will learn stakeholder mapping, coalition-building, communication, and strategies for advancing urban projects—especially in polarized or resource-limited contexts.
 Registration Link

 Prerequisites: N/A